eliJI/viz-parser/README.md

 # viz-parser
-##A data parser for the grid-page visualization project.
+## A data parser for the grid-page visualization project.
+Converts CSV files containing page faults into JSON, trimming certain fields to reduct file size